 - “I’d prefer a lump sum over an earn-out.”
 Understand why.
 Is it a specific capital need?
 Uncertainty about the earn-out model?
 Concern about the buyer’s ability to retain clients?
 Each of these has a different solution — a partial lump sum, a guarantee floor, or a track record conversation.

 - “I need more time to think about it.”
 Give it.
 Don’t pressure.
-A seller who needs time to process is not a seller who’s saying no — they’re a seller who needs to feel confident before they say yes.
+A seller who needs time to process isn’t saying no—they’re a seller who needs to feel confident before they say yes.
 Follow up in a week with patience, not urgency.

 If you’re a seller wondering what a first offer conversation with CyberOptik looks like — it looks exactly like this.
 Informed, transparent, and structured around what’s fair for both sides.